-- 16.16 Therefore, while the wording of the original consent specifies 'up to' 27 dwellings, the fact that the maximum number of dwellings permitted under the outline permission has now been proposed is not in and of itself a reasons for refusal.
-Furthermore, it is important to note that the density of the site up to 27 dwellings was accepted by the Inspector, albeit subject to a detailed scheme of an acceptable design and that would not appear "out of place". - 16.17 While the quality of the design is ultimately a matter of planning judgement, taking into account the proposed built form, existing natural features and the proposed landscaping (considered further below) it is not considered the proposed development will appear "out of place" or will otherwise harmful to the character and appearance of the wider area.

-16.18 In conclusion, following careful consideration by officers, when taken as a whole and for the reasons outlined above the scheme, as revised, is considered to be acceptable in design terms, on balance.
+- Therefore, while the wording of the original consent specifies 'up to' 27 dwellings, the fact that the maximum number of dwellings permitted under the outline permission has now been proposed is not in and of itself a reason for refusal.
+Furthermore, it is important to note that the density of the site up to 27 dwellings was accepted by the Inspector, albeit subject to a detailed scheme of an acceptable design being provided, to ensure the development would not appear "out of place". - 16.17 While the quality of the design is ultimately a matter of planning judgement, taking into account the proposed built form, existing natural features and the proposed landscaping (considered further below) it is not considered the proposed development will appear "out of place" or will otherwise be harmful to the character and appearance of the wider area. - 16.18 In conclusion, following careful consideration by Officers, when taken as a whole and for the reasons outlined above the scheme, as revised, is considered to be acceptable in design terms, on balance.